rcantini/rcantini.github.io/content/authors/admin/_index.md

 bio: Riccardo Cantini is a PhD student in Information and Communication Technologies at the Department of Computer Science, Modeling, Electronics and Systems Engineering (DIMES) of the University of Calabria, since 2019.
 His research interests include social media and big data analysis, deep learning and natural language processing, opinion mining and sentiment analysis, information spread and influence maximization, IoT and edge/fog computing, distributed knowledge discovery and data mining.

 interests:
+  - Big Data Analysis
+  - Deep Learning
+  - Natural Language Processing
   - Social Media Analysis
-  - Opinion Mining
-  - Natural Language Processing
-  - Hashtag Recommendation
-  - Information Spread
-  - Influence Maximization
-  - Topic Detection and Tracking
-  - IoT and Edge/Fog Computing

 education:
   courses: